 We explore the island’s capital Bridgetown today, which was founded by English settlers in 1628.
 Historic Old Bridgetown and its Garrison is now inscribed as a UNESCO World Heritage Site.
 After our tour of the city there will be time to shop and sightsee at leisure.

 Day 8 -

-After breakfast the morning is free for some last-minute shopping before we transfer to the airport in time to check in for our return flight to London.
+After breakfast the morning is free for some last-minute shopping before we transfer to the airport in time to check in for our onward travel arrangements.

 Tour dates & prices

 - Meals - as per the itinerary